jquery/learn.jquery.com/page/events/introduction-to-custom-events.md

 ---
 ## Custom Events

-We’re all familiar with the basic events — click, mouseover, focus, blur, submit, etc. — that we can latch on to as a user interacts with the browser.
+We&apos;re all familiar with the basic events &mdash; click, mouseover, focus, blur, submit, etc. &mdash; that we can latch on to as a user interacts with the browser.
 Custom events open up a whole new world of event-driven programming.
-In this chapter, we’ll use jQuery’s custom events system to make a simple Twitter search application.
+In this chapter, we&apos;ll use jQuery&apos;s custom events system to make a simple Twitter search application.

 It can be difficult at first to understand why you'd want to use custom events,